solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ## Mint Setup

-Next, let's define the properties of the Mint Account we'll be creating in the following step.
+Next, define the properties of the Mint Account we'll be creating in the following step.

 ```javascript